When people talk about bamboo’s incredible growth, strength, and versatility, they’re often talking about one species: Moso bamboo.

 Cultivating Moso Bamboo

 In the right climate, this can be a very impressive and rewarding species to grow, either ornamentally or commercially.
 The vast majority of Moso grows in forests and plantations in China.
 Over the last few decades, they have established about 3 million hectares of Moso.
-More than half of this bamboo occurs in natural forests, but it is managed by private interests, to be used for a wide range of applications.
+More than half of this bamboo occurs in natural forests, but it is managed by private interests to be used for a wide range of applications.
 It represents a $36 billion-a-year industry in China.

 Once every 75 years or so, a Moso Bamboo plant will flower and produce seeds.
-In some varieties of bamboo, every member of a given species will flower at the same anywhere in the world.
+In some varieties of bamboo, every member of a given species will flower at the same time anywhere in the world.
 This phenomenon, known as synchronous blooming or gregarious blooming, does not occur with Moso.
-Instead, it exhibits sporadic flowering.
+Instead, this species exhibits sporadic flowering.
 Even so, if the plants are propagated from tissue culture, then they are genetically identical, and that means they will flower at the same time.
 Such a flowering event could be catastrophic for the farmer who doesn’t maintain a diverse crop.

-A healthy stand of Moso can produce thousands of seeds and most of them will germinate, while the mother plant survives.
+A healthy stand of Moso can produce thousands of seeds, and most of them will germinate, while the mother plant survives.
 Rats and rodents, however, will generally eat a significant portion of these tender seedlings, which tend to be only 2 mm in diameter.
 You can also purchase bamboo seeds on the internet, but in most cases, the seeds are not reliably identified.
 Often, they are not the right species, or not bamboo at all.

 Moso Bamboo at Arashiyama, Japan